🆚 Humans.txt vs. OpenSearch

 Determined by the number of sites in each category.

-OpenSearch is more popular among sites focused on business, education and reference, and blogs and wiki, while Humans.txt is more commonly used on real estate and health sites.
+OpenSearch is more popular among sites focused on business, education and reference, and blogs and wiki, while Humans.txt is more commonly used on art, culture and heritage, travel, and real estate sites.

 Business